 American Bar Association House of Delegates

-The House of Delegates is the policy-making body of the ABA and meets twice a year, at the ABA Mid-Year and ABA Annual Meeting.
+The House of Delegates is the policy-making body of the ABA and meets twice a year, at the ABA Mid-Year and ABA Annual Meetings.
 The State Bar appoints a total of 11 delegates, one of whom serves as the young lawyer representative.
-The young lawyer representative must be less than 35 years of age at the beginning of his or her term.
+The young lawyer delegate must be less than 35 years of age at the beginning of his or her term.
 The State Bar's delegates are part of the California delegation, headed by the elected State Delegate.
 Other delegates of the California delegation include those appointed by local bar associations, ABA sections and divisions, and former officers and ABA board members.

 State Bar delegates:

 - serve staggered two-year terms, beginning and ending upon adjourment of the ABA Annual Meeting in August;

 - are required to pay their own travel expenses;

 - are expected to attend the House of Delegates meetings at the ABA Mid-Year and Annual Meetings and on occasion, participate in conference calls;

 - must be ABA members in good standing throughout their tenure as delegates.

 In addition to the annual delegate appointments, the State Bar may also select one or more alternates to serve in place of any appointed delegate who is unable to attend the Mid-Year or Annual Meeting.
 State Bar alternates: